-Conditions of Learning - State Priority 1: Covered in Teacher Assignment, including the Teacher Credentials & Misassignments & NCLB Compliance charts; Instructional Materials, including the Textbooks chart; and School Facilities & Safety, including the Campus Description and School Facility Good Repair Status charts.
-Parental Involvement - State Priority 3: Covered in Parent Involvement.
+Conditions of Learning (Basic Services) - State Priority 1: Degree to which teachers are appropriately assigned and fully credentialed in the subject areas and for the pupils they are teaching; pupils have access to standards-aligned Instructional materials and school facilities are maintained in good repair.
+Covered in Teacher Assignment, including the Teacher Credentials & Misassignments chart; Instructional Materials, including the Textbooks chart; and School Facilities & Maintenance, including the Campus Description and School Facility Good Repair Status charts.
+Conditions of Learning (Implementation of State Standards) - State Priority 2: Implementation of academic content and performance standards adopted by the state board for all pupils.
+Not covered in the School Accountability Report Card.